ericburger/crossbardocs/pages/docs/administration/auth/Ticket-Authentication.md

 TOTP as specified in IETF [RFC6238](https://tools.ietf.org/html/rfc6238) is used by various services such as Google and GitHub as a possible 2nd factor in authentication (e.g. with the [Google Authenticator app](https://support.google.com/accounts/answer/1066447?hl=en)).

-Since this is nothing more than a ticket-based authentication with generated instead of stored tickets, WAMP-Ticket can be used to implement this.
+Since this is simply ticket-based authentication with generated instead of stored tickets, WAMP-Ticket can be used to implement this method.

-We provide a [full working example](https://github.com/crossbario/crossbarexamples/tree/master/authentication/ticket/totp) for this.
+We provide a [full working example](https://github.com/crossbario/crossbarexamples/tree/master/authentication/ticket/totp) for this authentication method.